dpnp.power

 .- Parameters:

-x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- Second input array, also expected to have numeric data type.
-Both inputs x1 and x2 can not be scalars at the same time.
-If
+x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- Second input array, also expected to have a numeric data type.

 None